elielouis/2011-2012-projects/Website Blocker-Unblocker/README.md

-A simple website blocker/unblocker using hosts file on windows.
+A simple website blocker/unblocker with a core win32 API GUI, using hosts file on windows.